Biohacking Basics

 This is the all-in-one product for those serious about optimizing metabolic health.

-If you don’t want a closet full of supplements, BiOptimizer’s Blood Sugar Breakthrough delivers a potent blend of all the top ingredients.
+If you don’t want a closet full of supplements, BiOptimizer’s Berberine Breakthrough delivers a potent blend of all the top ingredients.

 • Glucovantage® Dihydroberberine (DHB)